How Far Is 330 Feet

 • Olympic-Sized Swimming Pool: The length of an Olympic-sized swimming pool is 50 meters, or roughly 164 feet.
 330 feet is almost twice the length of an Olympic swimming pool.
 Picture two pools placed end-to-end, with a little extra space added.

 • City Block: The length of a city block varies significantly depending on the city and its planning.
-However, many city blocks are approximately 300-400 feet long.
+Still, many city blocks are approximately 300-400 feet long.
 330 feet is therefore roughly the length of a standard city block.

 330 Feet in Different Contexts